Skip to content

 You should check your course requirements to see if you need to provide any extra information – such as a Disclosure and Barring Service (DBS) check.

-I chose UEL for my postgraduate course because I responded to a call for applications from the University's Centre on Human Rights in Conflict - an area in which I had a keen interest.
 I applied for an MPhil/PhD by research.
-I received support from the Administrator of the School of Business and Law, who ensured all my documentation was in order and that I had followed all necessary procedures for enrolment.
-I received a partial scholarship for tuition, and an annual stipend for maintenance."
+I received support from the administrator of the School of Business and Law, who ensured all my documentation was in order and that I had followed all necessary procedures for enrolment.
+I received a partial tuition scholarship, and an annual stipend for maintenance."

 Marie Braithwaite